Utshaw/Vagrant/README.md

 - Containers run on OS of host machine
 - Docker doesn't create whole OS
 - Docker Uses kernel of the host OS & creates virtualization only for the application and necessary libraries
+- ssh: Secure Shell, a network protocol for connecting to remote system